Democrat Beto O'Rourke running for Texas governor in 2022 - NewsBreak

 O’Rourke isn’t the only one in the race out to regain his footing in Texas.

 For most of his six years in office, Abbott has had an aura of political invincibility.
-But his job approval rating has slipped during the coronavirus pandemic, which has killed more than 70,000 Texans, combined with a deadly winter blackout and a legislative session that passed new barriers to voting and effectively banned most abortions in the state.
-Abbott also aggressively bucked the Biden administration's pandemic policies, angering some of Texas' largest schools and employers by banning mask and vaccine mandates.
+But his job approval rating has slipped during the coronavirus pandemic, which has killed more than 70,000 Texans, as well as a deadly winter blackout that darkened the nation's energy capital and a legislative session that passed new barriers to voting and effectively banned most abortions in the state.
+Abbott also aggressively bucked the Biden administration's pandemic policies, angering some of Texas’ largest schools and employers by banning mask and vaccine mandates.

 Despite the conservative policy victories, Abbott faces pressure from the right flank of his party.
 Two conservative firebrands, including former Florida congressman Allen West, have launched primary challenges.
 Former President Donald Trump has endorsed Abbott but also has pressured him to audit the state's entire 2020 election results over false claims of fraud, even though he won Texas.
 Abbott has refused.